ztellman/collection-check/README.md

-# collection-check

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+Clojure's default data structures are great, but the problems we're trying to solve call for something else.
+However, alternate data structures should still behave as much as possible like vectors, sets, or maps.

+### usage

+### license

-Copyright © 2013 FIXME
+Copyright © 2013 Zachary Tellman

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.